convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/action-components/popover-page.md

  - Show more info about the current view
  - Select a commonly used tool or configuration
- - Present a list of actions to perform inside one of your views.
+ - Present a list of actions to perform inside one of your views .

 Name | Description
 --- | ---